tharsha18/kinesisid/lab1.md

   ![screenshot](imglab1/Picture3.png)

-   Don't miss the 4th cert CA root cert at the bottom of the page and download the cert named "Amazon Root CA 1"
+   Don't miss the 4th cert CA root cert at the bottom of the page and download the certs named "Verisign Endpoints (legacy) as well as "Amazon Root CA 1"

 •	Create IoT Core policy
-o	Navigate to Secure --> Policies on the left hand pane and click create apolicy.
+o	Navigate to Secure --> Policies on the left hand pane and click create a policy.
 Enter any name and add 2 actions as follows and click create.
 To create a second section, click Add Statement button

  ![screenshot](imglab1/Picture4.png)